 St. Paddy’s Day definitely fits in to the latter category.
 The first St. Patrick’s Day Parade on record was held not in Ireland at all, but in what is now St. Augustine, FL in 1601.
-There and in Ireland it was a somber religious holiday.
+In Florida as in Ireland it was a somber religious holiday.
 That didn’t start changing until the 1970s.
 I willfully disregard this particular cultural incongruity, as I disregard the incongruousness of celebrating occasions that have no relevance to me, nor any real relevance at all.
 I like to celebrate, hang out with friends, drink, dance and laugh the night (or day, whenever) away.
 As long as I don't feel that it's causing cultural damage, I’m OK with it.

 Where my qualms come into play is with the celebration of a horrific event in another culture.